Daniel-KM/Omeka-S-module-GuestApi/README.md

 Guest Api (module for Omeka S)
 ===================================

-[Guest Api] is a module for [Omeka S] that allows to manage the actions of the module [Guest] by an api, in particular to register and to update profile.
+[Guest Api] is a module for [Omeka S] that allows to manage the actions of the module [Guest] by an api, in particular to register and to update its own profile.

+The guest api does not replace the standard api (/api/users/#id), but add some checks and features.

 Installation